piliwilliam0306/metal1/mcu_control/base_control/README.md

           #define MICROSECONDS_PER_TIMER0_OVERFLOW (clockCyclesToMicroseconds(8 * 256))

 ## Uploading mega code
   * Copy "ros_lib" folder into "Arduino/libraries" folder.
   * "mega_base_ultrasonic_v1" is for base mega board.

-     * Select Mega2560 when uploading
+  * Select Mega2560 when uploading.

 ## Uploading vnh5019 code
   * "vnh5019_andbot_test.ino" is to test if motor can achieve desire speed.
 (Speed control test)
+  * "#define WHEEL_TYPE RIGHT_WHEEL" when uploading for right wheel.
+  * "#define WHEEL_TYPE LEFT_WHEEL" when uploading for left wheel.
+  * Enter 4 charactors target speed in Arduino Serial Window.
+(Ex: 2.00, -2.0, -4.0)
+  * If "actual speed" is close to "target speed," wiring and control board are working; if not, check wiring or swap encoder pins.
   * "vnh5019.ino" is for the motor controller board for base.
 (Upload this if vnh5019 control board pass speed test.)
   * Select Arduino Pro Mini when uploading.

 ## Check Odroid IP adress
      $ ifconfig